-Since its creation in 2003, ECPC established a series of partnerships with fundamental stakeholders in order to maximise the impact of ECPC activities.
+Since its creation in 2003, ECPC has established a series of partnerships with fundamental stakeholders in order to maximise the impact of ECPC activities.

 The European Alliance for Personalised Medicine (EAPM) brings together professional and patient advocacy groups with extensive scientific, clinical, caring and training expertise in Personalised Medicine and diagnostics, as well as leading academic institutions, industry and other expert stakeholders.
 The alliance is co-chaired by former member of the European Parliament, John Bowis and former EU health commissioner David Byrne.
 The European Cancer Patient Coalition is a founding member of the Alliance and a key partner in the Alliances’ initiatives.